puppetlabs/puppet-docs/source/pe/2.7/console_cert_mgmt.markdown

 If there are no pending node requests, you will see some instructions for adding new nodes.
 If this is not what you expect to see, the location of your Certificate Authority (CA) may not be configured correctly.

-#### Configuration Details

-By default, the location of the CA is set to the location of PE's puppet master.
-If the CA is in a custom location (as in cases where there are multiple puppet masters), you will have to set the `ca_server` and `ca_port` parameters in the `/opt/puppet/share/puppet-dashboard/config/settings.yml` file.

-When upgrading PE, the upgrader will convert the currently installed auth.conf file to one that is fully managed by Puppet and which includes a new rule for certificate management.
-If auth.conf has been manually modified, the upgrader will not convert the file.
-Consequently, you will need to add the new rule manually by adding the code below into `/etc/puppetlabs/puppet/auth.conf`:

-    path  /certificate_status
-    method find, search
-    auth any
-    allow pe-internal-dashboard

 ###Rejecting and Approving Nodes